 Computer information specialists can focus on a number of IT areas.
 Information security analysts, computer network architects and web developers are just some of the specialties related to this field.
-The U.S. Bureau of Labor Statistics (BLS) reports there were 302,300 individuals employed in these specialties in 2010, and demand for workers will increase by 22% over the 2010-2020 decade.
-The BLS predicts 65,700 new jobs will be added for this professionals over this period of time.
+The U.S. Bureau of Labor Statistics (BLS) reports that demand for those in all computer occupations will increase by 18% over the 2012-2022 decade.

 Requirements of a Computer Information Specialist

 Education varies by specialty.
 Some information specialists only require a simple certification with work experience, while other requires a bachelor's degree.
 In general, all fields require a firm background in computer science, systems technology and mathematics.
 Since the demand for information technology careers is expected to increase, internship and training opportunities with select vendors are abundant.
 The experience gained in these positions gives prospective students possible employment opportunities.
 The U.S. Bureau of Labor statistics reports that employers are actively engaging in paid internships where specialists work into a full-time position (www.bls.gov).

 While not required for entry-level positions, those pursuing a bachelor's degree may be eligible for upper-tier careers in computer information.
 Those falling into this category generally expect to be placed in management positions, advising and leading small teams of associate specialists.
 Master's degree programs are also available.
 Possessing a master's degree may give an applicant a more competitive edge and qualify them for management positions, leading larger corporate groups.